og-pr/public_ticket.520/README.md

 Notes - Development
 ===========
+* Due to platform specific UI rendering, CSS & App code are not shared.
 * 1 element (a button), native to each platform, is used ; it is attached to 1 function.
 * 1 component (title) & 1 function (just logs console message) is shared for all 3 platforms.
-* Due to platform specific UI rendering, CSS & App are not shared ; they are just shared between iOS & Android.

 Notes - Miscellaneous
 =====